biasmv/pv/doc/mol.rst

   * connectivity information
   * the chain name is set to the structure title

-.. function:: pv.io.fetchPdb(url, callback)
+.. function:: pv.io.fetchPdb(url, callback[, options])
               pv.io.fetchSdf(url, callback)

   Performs an adjax request the provided URL and loads the data as a structure using either :func:`pv.io.pdb`, or :func:`pv.io.sdf`.
-Upon success, the callback is invoked with the loaded structure as the only argument.
+Upon success, the callback is invoked with the loaded structure as the only argument. *options* is passed as-is to :func:`pv.io.pdb`.

 Mol (and MolView)